 You reach out for the wall to steady yourself.
-Stars are chasing one another across your field of vision.
-Your heart beats faster.
+Stars chase each other across your field of vision.

 It’s another migraine attack.

 Throbbing pain from migraines can be debilitating.
 About 12% of Americans suffer from migraine headaches.

 - emotional stress

 - caffeine reaction to chemicals and preservatives in food

 - frequent use of pain-relieving medication

 - hormonal changes in women.